-3Ignoring the kinship Oblique forms of Middle Iranian (Skjærvø 1983) and their reflexes in e.g. Zazaki (Paul 1998: 22).
+&lt;sup>3Ignoring the kinship Oblique forms of Middle Iranian (Skjærvø 1983) and their reflexes in e.g. Zazaki (Paul 1998: 22).
 Likewise, I ignore the suppletive pronominal paradigms here (see Haig 2008: 162-171, 195-197).
 Note that I have assigned this case system to the earliest form of what is traditionally termed "Western Iranian", although the drawbacks of the traditional East vs. West distinction are well known.
 Korn (2016) proposes a new sub-grouping of Iranian, involving a previously unidentified group "Central Iranian".
-The case system that she identifies of "Proto-Central Iranian" (Korn 2016: 421) is basically identical to what I am suggesting here.
-If Korn's revised classification is validated, this would not affect the argumentation of this paper, except that we could assign languages with vestiges of this assumed inherited case system to the postulated Central Iranian group.
-Regardless of the outcome of the higher-level classification, there is little doubt regarding the overall shape of the inherited case system.
+The case system that she identifies for "Proto-Central Iranian" (Korn 2016: 421) is basically identical to what I am suggesting here.
+If Korn's revised classification is validated, this would not affect the argumentation of this paper, except that we could assign languages with vestiges of the outcome of the higher-level classification, there is little doubt regarding the overall shape of the inherited case system.

 ever, the phonological properties of innovated markers are not the only clues to their histories.
 There are in fact distributional diagnostics for distinguishing inherited from innovated case.
 These are summed up in Table 1 below.
-For ease of exposition, I have taken the inherited Oblique of Northern Kurdish Oblique (- $\bar{\imath}$ /- \bar{e} /- \bar{a} n) as a typical example of inherited Oblique, while the Persian accusative clitic = $r\bar{a}$ illustrates a typical innovated case marker.
+For ease of exposition, I have taken the inherited Oblique of Northern Kurdish Oblique ( $-i / -\bar{e} / -\bar{a}n$ ) as a typical example of inherited Oblique, while the Persian accusative clitic $=r\bar{a}$ illustrates a typical innovated case marker.